 For those who are looking to spend more than a day in the Ica, Peru region.
 Or if the idea of 10 hours combined driving time from Lima to Paracas and back sounds daunting.
 There are places to stay in the region around Ica.
 Some of the most popular options for those looking for a little luxury in Paracas include the DoubleTree Paracas by Hilton Resort, Hotel Paracas, and La Hacienda Bahia Paracas.

+For those looking for budget accommodation in Paracas the region also offers some highly touted hostels in Paracas including Paracas Backpackers House.
 You can find a list of some great places to stay in Paracas, Pisco and the Ica region here.
+You can check out our guide to the best resorts in Peru, including Paracas here.